- 117 Actual Exam Questions

 Don’t waste time with unreliable exam prep resources.
 Get started with DumpsProvider’s Microsoft MB-820 exam dumps today and achieve your certification effortlessly!

-Which two KQL queries should you use?
+What are two possible reasons for the disappearance?
 Each correct answer presents a complete solution.

 NOTE: Each correct selection is worth one point.